 The climate, and with it nature and human population, differs very much between north and south Sweden.
 It’s a long country stretching from north to south, and tourists sometimes miss this small but important fact and end up visiting the wrong area at the wrong time.

-The south end is made up mostly of farmland and some green leaf forests.
+The south end is made up mostly of farmland and some green-leaf forests.
 It’s rather flat too.
 The winters are short and mild with very little snow, if any at all.
-They have roughly the same amount of daylight all year round, meaning it gets dark during the night even in the summer and in the winter the sun actually stay up for a while during the day.
+They have roughly the same amount of daylight all year round, meaning it gets dark during the night even in the summer and in the winter the sun actually stays up for a while during the day.